CONTACTS

 Passports for minors may be picked up by one of their parents or legal guardians or a designated representative.
 The minor applicant does not need to come to the Embassy.

-4) Visa Application (All issues related to visa applications MUST REFER to the Embassy of Malaysia in Bucharest, Romania.
-Honorary Consulate of Malaysia will not be able to issue Malaysian Visa)
+(All issues related to VISA applications must be referred to the Embassy of Malaysia in Bucharest – Romania.
+Honorary consulate of Malaysia will not be able to issue Malaysian VISA)

-No. Applicant is required to schedule an appointment and submit the application in person.
+You can NOT apply for a VISA online.
+Applicants are required to schedule an appointment and submit the application in person.
 An interview may be conducted.

 Yes.
-Original authorization letter signed by the visa applicant is required for submission and collection if the visa applicant cannot submit/ collect the visa personally.
+Original authorization letter signed by the visa applicant is required for submission and collection if the visa applicant cannot submit/collect the visa personally.

 Flight booking confirmation and hotel bookings are requested during visa submission but the consular officer might request any other documents which may be relevant after submission of application.

-It takes at least 2-3 working days to process.
-It might take longer if additional documentation is required.
-There is NO urgent visa processing service, you may apply for your visa in due time prior to enter Malaysia.
+*There is NO urgent visa processing service, you may apply for your visa in due time prior to enter Malaysia.

 The validity of the visa is 90 days from the date of issue of the single entry visa/ visa with reference number.

 We can’t reveal the reason of rejection.
-If your application was rejected, you can only apply again after six months from the date of rejection.
+If your application was rejected, you can apply again after six months from the date of rejection.

 *Please be aware that you might be denied entry if you are entering Malaysia for short-term stay but the total duration of your stay in Malaysia in a year exceeds 180 days.

-Those who plan to stay for more than 90 days to work or study in Bulgaria, Romania, Greece and Moldova have to obtain a visa before entering the country.
+Those who plan to stay for more than 90 days, to work or study in Bulgaria (Romania, Greece and Moldova), have to obtain a visa before entering the country.

-5) Marriage
+Marriage

 The Embassy of Malaysia in Bucharest will respond to an emergency situation that has the potential to endanger the safety or lives of Malaysian citizens, i.e. natural disaster, civil unrest or war.
-Therefore, it is important that you register with the nearest Embassy so that we are aware of your presence here.

 Yes.
 If you’re robbed, assaulted or otherwise victimized in a foreign country, you should contact the Embassy or Honorary Consulate as soon as possible.
 Our staff can connect you to resources, including local lawyers who speak English; contact family and friends (with your permission); update you on the status of your case; and connect you with local medical or emergency services.

 Many inexperienced travelers think that if they get arrested overseas, their status as foreign citizens will automatically protect them.
 That’s not the case.
-When you’re traveling abroad, you’re subject to the local laws — and if you break them, you may have to pay the penalty.
-However, the Embassy can be a powerful ally for you if you get into legal trouble overseas.
-Ask the local authorities to notify the Embassy as soon as possible.
+When you’re traveling abroad, you are subject to the local laws — and if you break them, you may have to suffer the consequences.

 Consular staff can: